grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 2020-07-07 09:30:57 | Humidity    | 33    |
 | 2020-07-07 09:30:05 | Temperature | 19    |

-This transformation facilitates the consolidation of results from multiple time series queries, providing a streamlined and unified dataset for efficient analysis and visualization in a tabular format
+This transformation facilitates the consolidation of results from multiple time series queries, providing a streamlined and unified dataset for efficient analysis and visualization in a tabular format.

 > **Note:** This transformation is available in Grafana 7.1+.